LogoLogo

 • "blender/blender:latest"

-• private_image boolean Set this flag to true if the image repository is private.
+• private_image boolean Set this to true if your image repository is private.

-• username string Your Docker Hub username (not required if private_image is false).
+• username string Your Docker Hub username (only needed if private_image is true).

 {